Efficient Regression-Based Training of Normalizing Flows for Boltzmann Generators

 \looseness=-1 \xhdr{Regression objectives} In order to depart from the MLE objective, we may simplify the learning problem by first picking a solution $f^{*} \in \gF$ and fixing the coupling $\pi^*(x_0, x_1)$ induced under this choice, i.e. $p_1 = [f^*]_{\#}(p_0)$.
 Given privileged access to $f^*$, we can form a simple regression objective that approximates this in continuous time using our choice of learnable flow:

 \looseness=-1 where $(x_0, x_1) \sim \pi^*(x_0, x_1)$ and $x_t \sim p_t(\cdot | x_0, x_1)$ is drawn from a known conditional noising kernel such as a Gaussian distribution.
-We highlight that a key benefit unlocked by using~\cref{eqn:fort_general} is that we only need to evaluate the flow $f_{t, \theta}$ in the \emph{forward} direction on samples drawn from the fixed coupling $\pi^*$.
-We further note that the regression objective in~\cref{eqn:fort_general} is more general than just flows in $\gI$, and, at optimality, the learned function behaves like $f_t^*$ on the support of $p_0$, under mild regularity conditions.
+We note that the regression objective in~\cref{eqn:fort_general} is more general than just flows in $\gI$, and, at optimality, the learned function behaves like $f_t^*$ on the support of $p_0$, under mild regularity conditions.
 We formalize this intuition more precisely in the next proposition.

 \begin{mdframed}[style=MyFrame2] \begin{restatable}{proposition}{propone} Suppose that $f^\star_t$ is invertible for all $t$, that $(f_t^\star)^{-1}$ is continuous for all $t$.
 Then, as $\gL(\theta)\to 0$, it holds that $((f_t^\star)^{-1}\circ f_{t,\theta})(x) \to x$ for almost all (with respect to $p_0$) $x$. \end{restatable} \end{mdframed} \looseness=-1 The proof for~\cref{prop:pointwise} can be found in~\S\ref{app:proofs}, and illuminates that solving the original generative modelling problem via MLE can be re-cast as a \emph{matching} problem to a known invertible function $f^*$.
 Indeed, many existing generative models already fit into this general regression objective based on the choice of $f^*$, such as conditional flow matching (CFM)~\citep{tong_conditional_2023}, rectified flow~\citep{liu_flow_2023}, and (perfect) shortcut models~\citep{frans2024one}.
 This proposition also shows why these models work as generative models:\ they converge in probability to the prespecified map.